 subject.
 Just think: Your hands-on involvement could inspire a Scout to develop a lifelong hobby, pursue a

 particular career, or become an independent, self-supporting adult.
-By serving as a merit badge
+By serving as a merit badge counselor,

-the Scout bring the merit badge pamphlet along with the blue card.
+Scout bring the merit badge pamphlet along with the blue card.

-- The merit badge counselor and the Scout work out a tentative schedule for completing the requirements.
+The merit badge counselor and the Scout work out a tentative schedule for completing the requirements.

-Consider both short-term and long-term goals, keeping other obligations (school, sports, etc) in mind,
+Consider both short-term and long-term goals, keeping other obligations (school, sports, etc) in mind, and

-difficulty of the requirements and the preparation and ability of the Scout.
+of the requirements and the preparation and ability of the Scout.

 Merit Badge Counselor's Duties

-- Ensure the Scout meets all the requirements for the merit badge you are counseling.
+Ensure the Scout meets all the requirements for the merit badge you are counseling.

-aspects of the subject through their learning experience.
+of the subject through their learning experience.

-- You may tell about your own experiences to help positively reinforce the subject matter.
+You may tell about your own experiences to help positively reinforce the subject matter.

-- DO NOT tack on new or additional requirements or extra work.
+DO NOT tack on new or additional requirements or extra work.

 As each requirement is completed, test the Scout individually, and update the blue card as the Scout

 completes each requirement.

-- When the Scout has completed all the requirements, sign off on the blue card and the Scout returns the
+When the Scout has completed all the requirements, sign off on the blue card and the Scout returns the

-completed card to his unit leader.
+completed card to their unit leader.

 Helpful Hints: Simple tips that every merit badge counselor should keep in mind.

-- Make the Scout feel welcome and relaxed.
+Make the Scout feel welcome and relaxed.
 Start by finding out what the Scout already knows about the

-- Carefully review each requirement, start with easy skills or questions, and encourage practice.
+Carefully review each requirement, start with easy skills or questions, and encourage practice.

-- Don't make the requirement more difficult - or any easier - than stated.
+Don't make the requirement more difficult - or any easier - than stated.
 A Scout may undertake more

-to be retested later to ensure the requirement has been fulfilled.
+be retested later to ensure the requirement has been fulfilled.

-to ask for help.
+ask for help.

-- Take a genuine interest in the Scout's projects, and encourage completion.
+Take a genuine interest in the Scout's projects, and encourage completion.

-any way, although certain considerations can be made for Scouts with disabilities.
+although certain considerations can be made for Scouts with disabilities.

 BSA Youth Protection Training (YPT)